The See of Things

 “It wouldn’t dare take you,” the old woman murmured, running her hand across it.

-The stick, longer than the cart, stuck out at both sides of the metal frame.
-When stood on end, it was almost as tall as the old woman and equally bent.
+The stick, longer than the cart, stuck out at both sides of its metal frame.
+When stood on end, it was almost as tall as the old woman and equally bent at one end.
 The girl sensed the sun was now seconds from setting behind the clouds.
+It would soon be dark and the path leading away from the beach submerged.
 Why couldn’t the old woman’s measure wait until morning?
 This frustrated the girl.
-She was tired, cold and hungry, and if the old woman didn’t hurry, the girl would have no choice but to push the cart from behind so they could maneuver it up and over dune at their backs to escape the incoming tide.
+She was tired, cold and hungry, and if the old woman wasn’t quick, the girl would have no choice but to push the cart from behind so they could maneuver it up and over dunes to escape the rising water.

-“I said back,” the old woman warned, pointing her stick as the edge of the water drew nearer as if reading the girl’s thought, “Your business is done here and you will not rise until mine is too!”
+“I said back,” the old woman warned, pointing her stick as the tide drew closer, “Your business is done here and you will not rise until mine is too!”

-The stick, held in the old woman’s hand, had been carved out of a torrey branch stripped of its bark, kilned, and smoothed.
-Measured marks were burnt along its side in perfect alignment.
+The stick in the old woman’s hand had been carved from a torrey pine branch, stripped of its bark, kilned, and smoothed.
+Measured marks had been burnt along its side in perfect sequence.
 The stick, seemingly older than the old woman, determined the kind of thing the woman had found.
 The girl had always known this, even if not how.
 The old woman stood the stick on its end and the girl, as if under the same command, straightened her posture.

-“Did you make that stick?” the girl had once asked as they sat at a dwindling fire, built on the empty lot several hundred yards from the entrance to the row of cottages where they both lived yet far from the community gathering in the center of town.
+“Did you make that stick?” the girl had once asked as they sat at a dwindling fire, built on the empty lot several hundred yards from the entrance to the row of cottages where they both lived.

-“No,” the old woman said, poking at the campfire where they sat, “The stars don’t measure themselves,” she huffed as if the girl could possibly understand what she meant.
+“No,” the old woman said, poking at the fire where they sat, “The stars don’t measure themselves,” she huffed as if the girl should understand what she meant.

 “Stars?” the girl said, “Is it the stars sending in all those things?”